-The new government policy of economic awakening and liber-alization has resulted in considerable private investment in sectors that had been totally monopolized by the state.
+The new government policy of economic awakening and liberalization has resulted in considerable private investment in sectors that had been totally monopolized by the state.
 The most notable are investments in the medical and educational sectors-both having slipped visibly in quality as well as capacity.
-In education, public schools have long been seen as inadequate. over the last three years, private schools have emerged at a dramatic rate.
+In education, public schools have long been seen as inadequate.
+Over the last three years, private schools have emerged at a dramatic rate.
 Not only in basic education, private investors have mounted a major offensive in university education.
-As a result, These developments have created heated debates between those who support and those who oppose this trend.
+As a result, there are now nine universities and colleges owned by citizens.
+These developments have created heated debates between those who support and those who oppose this trend.
 In opening this file, Yemen Times encourages people to discuss the issues and present their views.
-We started by talking to two entrepeneurs who support private investment in university education.

-Dr. Daoud Abdulmalik, Manager of Science & Technology University,

-Q: From your experience of being the first private university in Yemen, how do you evaluate the success of this type of university in executing their duties?
+We started by talking to two entrepeneurs who support private investment in university educa- Dr. Daoud Abdulmalik, Manager of Science & Technology University, Q: From your experience of being the first private university in Yemen, how do you evaluate the success of this type of university in executing their duties?
 A: First, I would like to thank Yemen Times for observing the work of the private universities which includes the University of Science and Technology.
 Before I